enisha121/enisha121/README.md

 ## 🏆 Achievements

--  **Programming for beginners (P4B) - (Season 2 - Season 4)** - I was one of the judges and co-ordinators in this programme for UIU freshers in order to build their programming base strong.
+-  **Programming for beginners (P4B) - (Season 2 - Season 4)** - I was one of the judges and co-ordinators in this programme for UIU freshers in order to build their programming base strong which used to be organized by UIU APP FORUM.
--  **Roadmap to higher Studies** - It was organized by UIU APP forum where I was a screeptwriter and a co-ordinator
+-  **Roadmap to higher Studies** - It was organized by UIU APP forum where I was a screeptwriter and a co-ordinator.
 - **Scholarship Award by United International University** - Its given each trimester based on trimester result in the range of 25%, 50% and 100%